Herds of wildebeest gather at the edge of a river to begin crossing.

-Say 'Wildebeest Migration', and most travellers picture hundreds of thousands of wildebeest and zebra brave crossing predators' paths and charging into croc-infested rivers.
-This is what most of us think we know about the Migration, one of Africa's most spectacular wildlife phenomena.
-And while you'd be perfectly correct in leaping to these mental images, their journey involves a whole lot more.
+When the word ‘Wildebeest Migration‘ is mentioned, most travellers picture hundreds of thousands of wildebeest and zebra brave crossing predators’ paths and charging into croc-infested rivers.
+This sums up what most of us know about The Migration, one of Africa’s most spectacular wildlife phenomena.
+And while you’d be perfectly correct in leaping to these mental images, their journey involves a whole lot more.

-The heaving herds do fill the plains and rivers do provide locations for treacherous wildebeest crossings, but there are a few Wildebeest Migration facts to keep in mind to avoid disappointment.
+The heaving herds do fill the plains and rivers do provide locations for treacherous wildebeest crossings, but there's so much more to this awe-inspiring event than animals marching across the plains.
+Below, we've gathered some of our favourite Wildebeest Migration facts to keep in mind, so you know just what to expect before your upcoming Migration experience.

 Witness the wildebeest migration in the Masai Mara National Reserve